sharontlin/sharontlin.github.io/index.md

 layout: page
 ---

 I'm a third-year [electrical engineering and computer science](https://www.eecs.mit.edu/) student at the [Massachusetts Institute of Technology](http://web.mit.edu/).
-I'm spending my fall semester at [Imperial College London](http://www.imperial.ac.uk/) studying artificial intelligence and computer architecture.

 I'm originally from New Jersey, but I later moved to New York where I went to [Stuyvesant High School](https://stuy.enschool.org/) and co-founded [StuyHacks](https://www.facebook.com/stuyhacks/).